Your link to course materials, class roster, assignments, and more.

 Make your tuition payment for summer term below.
 Once this is completed and the experience you requested through Handshake has been approved by all involved (internship supervisor, faculty supervisor, student career advisor, and registrar), you will be registered for your internship or field experience.
 You will receive confirmation of approval through Handshake, and will also be sent an email confirmation of approval by the Northland College Registrar.
 For payment related questions, contact the Business Office.

-Instructor approval (approved Add Form or email of approval to Registrar) is required to enroll in travel courses at this time, along with full payment.
+After February 17, registration for one of these courses requires Instructor approval (approved Add Form or email of approval to Registrar) along with full payment.
+You can use the full payment form below.

-Once your deposit is paid, the Registrar’s Office will be notified and will send you an email confirmation of registration.
+Once a deposit or full fee is made, the Registrar’s Office will be notified and will send you an email confirmation of registration.

 With instructor approval, you may choose to audit courses—with the exception of art and music studio courses—which may not be audited.